 If you pay for IT support we recommend you contact them or your ISP (internet service provider) to see if they can support you with this process.

-Find out the IP address of your recorder.
+Find out the internal IP IPv4 address of your recorder.
 If you are unsure what this is, it should be shown on the network page in the settings menu of the recorder next to IPv4 address, (eg 192.168.11.10) providing the recorder is switched on and connected to your router.
 If there is not an ip address showing, please tick ‘enable DHCP’, then untick this once an internal IP address is shown.
-You may also be able to find out what the IP address of the recorder is by checking the ‘connected devices’ page in your router settings.
-Once you know the IP address we recommend reserving this ip address in your router settings so your router does not allocate this address to another device on your network.
+You may also be able to find out what the internal IPv4 IP address of the recorder is by checking the ‘connected devices’ page in your router settings.
+Once you know this IP address we recommend reserving this ip address in your router settings so your router does not allocate this address to another device on your network.

 The next step is to open the ports.
-The default ports that will need opening on your router are 80, 8000, 554 and 443.
+The default ports that will need opening on your router are 80, 8000, 554 and 443 – ALL TCP.
 These ports will need opening and forwarding to the internal IP address of your CCTV recorder.
 Please be aware that the process does vary from router to router and the ports listed here are the default ports for a hikvision recorder.
 You could be using none-default ports that can be checked in the ‘network’ menu of the recorder.
 See the ‘NAT’ tab of the ‘Advanced’ page.
 If you have a different brand of CCTV recorder you will be able to find the default ports for your recorder in the user manual (towards the bottom of this page) or you will have to check in the network menu of the recorder.
 For further assistance on how to carry out this process on your broadband router please contact your ISP (internet service provider) or you may refer to this third party website.

 The next step is to test that you can connect remotely to your system using your smartphone app.
 For information on how to set up the app, please see the F.A.Q above.